Lee-ChinCheng/dbaasp-crawler/README.md

 ### Step by step download this repo

-1. prepare environment with recommended python 3.11.7, streamlit 1.51.0, selenium 4.38.0, requests 2.32.5, and LLM API key (default is llama3.1:8b in ghidorah server)<br>
+1. prepare environment with recommended python 3.11.7, streamlit 1.51.0, selenium 4.38.0, requests 2.32.5, and LLM API key (default is llama3.1:8b on ghidorah server)<br>

 2. recommend download by wget: